jebax/learn-tdd-in-react/README.md

 Learn TDD In React!
 ===================

-This is my first go at learning React, following this tutorial: https://learntdd.in/react/
+This is my first go at learning React and Cypress, following this tutorial: https://learntdd.in/react/